Hiking | tips for enjoying hiking in the rain

 Except for the waterproof level of the shoe material, the height of hiking shoes/boots is also a major factor of shoes’ waterproof performance.
 Low bolt shoes are flexible, but susceptible to water splashes; they should be used along with waterproof gaiters or replaced by high hiking boots.
 Some hikes like to stuff the end of trousers into hiking shoes, this will let water droplets slide in your shoes easily.
 The correct way is to cover your shoes with trousers, to avoid water or sand getting into your shoes.

 Socks that can absorb sweats are essential.
 They allow sweat to evaporate easily.
-Bringing an extra pair is also a good idea, in case the pair you are wearing get wet.
+If you go hiking in the rain, bringing an extra pair is also a good idea, in case the pair you are wearing get wet.
 Keeping your feet dry is very important.
 Wet shoes and socks not only make your feet smell, but also increase the chance of getting blisters.

 3.3 Backpack rain cover